filipeth/chat-rag-local/README.md

 ## Limitations

-1. Only `html` type file is allowed for now.
-In the future will be added support to other types of documents such as `.pdf` and `.txt`, and also websites.
+1. Only `html` and `.txt` type files are allowed for now.
+In the future will be added support to other types of documents such as `.pdf` and `.doc`, and also websites.
 2. Not support for evaluations, metrics and tracing for now.
 Those are super important features that must be implemented in the near future.